guillaumem-theodo/aws-workout/README.md

 ```

 Tutorials are **chain linked**.
 For example, **102-basic-subnets** requires resources created in **101-basic-vpc** tutorial.
-You are free to apply manually each tutorials in the right order (one at a time) OR you can rely on **terragrunt** to apply the dependencies in the right order for you.
+You are free to apply manually each tutorials one at a time OR you can rely on **Terragrunt** to apply the dependencies in the right order for you.
 E.g. if **101-basic-vpc** has not been applied manually, Terragrunt will be automatically applied it for you if you apply **102-basic-subnets** tutorial.

 Once the components have been properly created in AWS, you can test some assertions .